samarthpawar308-bot/Ecommerce-Customer-Behavior-Analysis/README.md

 This step ensures that the datasets are reliable before moving on to data cleaning and transformation.

+## Data Cleaning & Transformation

+After validating the datasets, data cleaning and transformation were performed to improve data quality and prepare the data for analysis.

+The cleaning process includes:

+* Removing logical duplicate records
+* Standardizing text values and formatting
+* Trimming unnecessary whitespace
+* Splitting combined columns into meaningful attributes
+* Preserving valid NULL values where they represent actual business events
+* Creating cleaned datasets for further analysis in Python and Power BI

+These transformations ensure consistency across the datasets and provide a reliable foundation for downstream analytics.

 ## Project Status

 Data validation and exploration currently in progress.